 How to teach distance learning effectively

 Teaching English online has become very popular.
-Many students learn English via online teaching platforms such as Skype, Google Hangouts, and even Facebook Messenger.
+Many students learn English via online teaching platforms such as Skype, Google Hangouts, and Facebook Messenger.

 There are many reasons why distance education is so effective.
 It is more accessible than traditional classes and allows for a better fit to students’ schedules.